French frigate Chevalier Paul: Coronavirus pandemic

 In total, 545 sailors had shown symptoms and 24 had been hospitalized at the Saint Anne Army Teaching Hospital, including one admitted to an ICU.

 On 29 April 2020, the Navy stated that 19 sailors aboard Chevalier Paul had tested positive upon arrival at Toulon.

 On 11 May 2020, Florence Parly reported to the National Assembly the conclusions of two investigations (Note: One investigation was epidemiological, while the other was of command.) into the outbreak on board the carrier, stating that the virus had first arrived before a stopover made in Brest, and that although the command and medical team aboard the carrier had "excessive confidence" (Note: The original words were "confiance excessive".) in their ability to deal with the virus, the investigations did not consider them at fault.

 Parly further explained that the introduction of the virus on board the carrier happened sometime between when it left Limassol, Cyprus, on 26 February 2020, and when it arrived at Brest on 13 March.
 During this time, personnel had been brought on board via air from either Cyprus, Sicily, the Balearic Islands, Spain, or Portugal.
 The spread of the virus, however, was exacerbated by the stopover at Brest.
 Social distancing and other measures were taken after the stopover, but they weighed heavily on crew morale, so after enforcing the strict measures for a fortnight, they were relaxed, and a concert on board was authorized for 30 March.

 Parly also noted that all soldiers aboard Charles de Gaulle have since recovered from the disease except for one sailor, who was still hospitalized after leaving the ICU.

 Operation Aspides

 On 16 August 2024 Chevalier Paul crossed the Suez Canal and joined the European Naval Force in the Red Sea.
 On 22 August, the frigate evacuated and assisted the crew of the Greek tanker Sounion, previously attacked by two Houti armed boats off Yemen and disabled.
 During the rescue Chevalier Paul destroyed a naval drone with its 20 mm Narwhal guns.

+In May 2026, the frigate was again operating in the Indian Ocean, accompanying the aircraft carrier Charles de Gaulle and other French vessels, in response to the American/Israeli War with Iran.